WordPress

 Why Use APIs in WordPress?

-• Connect WordPress with CRM, e-commerce, and marketing tools
+• Connect with business tools: Seamlessly link your WordPress site with your CRM, e-commerce platforms, and marketing software.

 The WordPress REST API provides a way to interact with WordPress programmatically using JSON data.